fullmoonissue/tas-scaffolding/templates/README.md

-# TAS ...category... of ...game...
+# TAS ...category... of ...game... on ...console...

-_Presentation of the game_
+*Presentation of the game*

-_Links to the videos (youtube, nicovideo, ...)_
+*Publication Work in Progress*

-_About the run_
+*About the run*

 * Emulator used : BizHawk X.Y.Z
-* TAS Scaffolding Project used : Version [X.Y.Z](https://github.com/fullmoonissue/tas-scaffolding/tree/X.Y.Z)
+* TAS Scaffolding Project used : Version [A.B.C](https://github.com/fullmoonissue/tas-scaffolding/tree/A.B.C)
-* Code source (add a link if the project is publicly available)
+* Source code (add a link if the project is publicly available)
 * Other ideas :
-  * 1 / 2 / 4 players
+  * 2 / 4 players
   * Easy / Normal / Hard difficulty
   * Aims for maximum score
   * Aims for fastest time